 - ClickOKto save the server profile.

 - Create an authentication profile that identifies the service for authenticating users.
-(You later have the option of assigning the profile on the portal and on gateways.)
+You later have the option of assigning the profile on the portal and gateways.

 - Enter aNamefor the profile.